-* The most devastating conventional bomb used by the Americans, however, was the M-69 incendiary.
+* The Americans also developed unorthodox bombs, one of the most significant being the M-69 incendiary.
 The first Boeing B-29 raids against the Japanese mainland were performed in the fall of 1944, using high altitude daylight precision bombing with high explosive bombs.
 For various reasons, this strategy proved ineffective, and in the spring of 1945 the Army Air Force moved to low level incendiary bombing at night.

 The M-69 firebomb had been developed earlier in the war and proved ideal for the task.
 The M-69 was a simple, clever weapon.
 It looked like a length of pipe 50 centimeters (20 inches) long and 7.5 centimeters (3 inches) in diameter, and weighed only 2.3 kilograms (6.2 pounds).
 Since handling such a small weapon was inconvenient, and dropping quantities of small bombs from high altitude was wildly inaccurate, it was designed to be incorporated into an "aimable cluster", a type of finned cluster bomb that contained two bundles of 19 M-69s stacked back to back, for a total of 38 firebombs.
 Incidentally, there were smaller clusters for the M-69 and also cluster configurations for thermate incendiary sticks.